MonashNovaRover/nova/nixfiles/doc/nix.md

 ```

 As is explained in the shell example, it is often beneficial to build the
-workspace with a small subset of Nova Rover packages.
+workspace with a small subset of Nova Rover packages, or with extra ROS tools.
 This can be done like so:

 ```
 nix-build -E 'with import ./. { }; pkgs.ros.nova-workspace.override {
   novaPackages = with pkgs.ros; [
     nova-core
     nova-control
+  ];
+  extraPackages = with pkgs.ros; [
+    turtlesim
   ];
 }'
 ```